Josip Juraj Strossmayer: Personal life

 Since the early days of his episcopate, he was a close friend of Franjo Rački, the most renowned Croatian historian of his time.
 When the Academy was founded in 1867, Strossmayer was named chief sponsor, and Rački its President.
 In 1894, when Rački died, Strossmayer wrote: "I lost my dearest friend...
 I lost a part of myself... the good half of everything I have created was his thought, his credit and his glory".
 Their friendship was well documented in a series of four books containing their letters, compiled by historian Ferdo Šišić.

 Legacy

-Bishop Nikolaj Velimirović dedicated a booklet entitled Religion and Nationality in Serbia to Strossmayer: “to the memory of the great Croatian patriot Bishop Strossmayer on the centenary of his birth (1815–1915)".
+Bishop Nikolaj Velimirović dedicated a booklet entitled Religion and Nationality in Serbia to Strossmayer: "to the memory of the great Croatian patriot Bishop Strossmayer on the centenary of his birth (1815–1915)".

 In 1881, Schulzer (a Hungarian-Croatian army officer and mycologist) published a genus of fungi in the family Helotiaceae as Strossmayeria which was named in Strossmayer's honour.

+Prague's Strossmayerovo náměstí, a public square on the north bank of the Vltava river, was re-named after him in the 1960s.